 Emergency campus telephones [Call Boxes] are located both inside and outside of the Garden City Campus buildings.
 In case of emergency, dial 5 or extension 3507 or 3511 for immediate help.
-During
+During normal business hours, questions may be directed to extension 3500.
+Calls from public telephones require dialing 516.877.3500.

-Garden City Campus
+Garden City Main Campus